denispeplin/link_to_action/README.md

 ```

 `link_to_show` tries some methods (by default :name, :title, and :to_s) to get
 name for the link.
-Other helpers use I18n to get link names.
+Other helpers uses I18n to get link names.

 ## I18n